 Challenge Them to Make Specific Changes

 Encouraging them to think independently of you is critical to their ability to change long-held patterns and behaviors that aren’t working.
-Independent thought and experimentation fosters and develops the individual’s ability to create the new map that will be their guide as they move forward.
+Independent thought and experimentation foster and develop the individual’s ability to create the new map that will be their guide as they move forward.
 Pushing them to select goals that are challenging and specific helps them build the structure that supports the new behaviors as they emerge.
-Holding them accountable for their choices means praising what is working and encourages a quick transition from what isn’t working to addressing what can work.
+Holding them accountable for their choices means praising what is working and encouraging a quick transition from what isn’t working to addressing what can work.

 Acknowledge and Encourage Forward Movement In the Moment